neurodebian/neurodebian/sphinx/index.rst

 Package authentication
 ----------------------

-When you start using this repository, you might get warning messages like this::
+When you start using this repository, you probably get warning messages like this::

   The following signatures couldn't be verified because